 It is the responsibility of authors to ensure the quality of the language in submitted articles.
 Inadequate English may mean that articles will be rejected or returned to authors for improvement.
-Note that command of colloquial English may not be sufficient and is not the same as scientific medical English, for which professional services may be needed (see example here).
+Note that command of colloquial English may not be sufficient and this is not the same as scientific medical English, for which professional services may be needed (see example here).
 Use if indicated the spelling and grammar check functions in your word processor.
-Some minor editing may be done on the text and language for articles accepted for publication, but no major changes are accepted at this stage.
+Some minor editing may be done on the text and language for articles accepted for publication while at the proof stage, but no major changes are accepted at or after this stage.

 Note that “fetus” or “fetal” should be spelled without ”o”, that e is used instead of ae or oe (gynecology instead of gynaecology, cesarean instead of caesarean, anemia not anaemia, hematology not haematology and estrogen instead of oestrogen).
-Numbers one to nine that are free-standing in the text should be spelled out; for ten or more people, objects, days, months etc. use Arabic numerals.
+Numbers one to nine that are free-standing in the text should be spelt out; for 10 or more people, objects, days, months etc. use Arabic numerals.
 “Women” is generally preferred to “patients” where possible and where disease is not the issue in question.
-The use of the term "subjects" is positively discouraged as an inappropriate reference to women.
+The use of the term "subjects" is discouraged as a less than ideal reference to women.
 “Relation to, with, between” is preferred to “relationship”, which should be reserved for what is interpersonal.
 Birthweight should be one word, as is "percent".
 Use appropriate symbols such as ≤, ≥, ±, ®,™ where indicated.
 Write "such as" or "for example" instead of "e.g." and "vs." instead of "versus"

 Design and Methods